AngelJumbo/sssnake/README.md

 press Q to quit.
 Use the -h options to see the option details.

-## If the characters are not displayed properly
+## Known bugs

-I'm working on fix in it, but for the moment you can use the -A flag to use ascii characters.
+  - Sometimes the food spawns in the snake body.

 ## Contributing